PedroPollis/AquaScan/README.md

 ---

-### 📝 License
+### 📝 Remember

-This project is open-source and licensed under the [**License Name, e.g., MIT License**].
+This project is open-source.
 Feel free to use and modify it for study or learning purposes.

----

-### 🙏 Acknowledgments

-We would like to thank Professor [**Hebert Bratefixe**] for their guidance and support during the development of this project.